Chart Color Schemes

 Kellyville Ridge - The Ponds features high concentrations of family households, with a higher-than-average median household size

-Family households account for 90.0% of all households, including 64.8% couples with children, 16.5% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 10.0%, with lone person households at 8.6% and group households comprising 1.5% of the total.
-The median household size is 3.4 people, larger than the Greater Sydney average of 3.3.
+Family households constitute 90.0% of all households, including 64.8% couples with children, 16.5% couples without children, and 8.1% single parent families.
+Non-family households account for the remaining 10.0%, with lone person households at 8.6% and group households comprising 1.5%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 3.3.

 Frequently Asked Questions - Households